-When expenses anticipated by a family could be defined as either a health and medical care or disability assistance expenses, the CDA will consider them health and medical care expenses unless it is clear that the expenses are incurred exclusively to enable a person with disabilities to work.
+When expenses anticipated by a family could be defined as either medical or disability assistance expenses, the CDA will consider them medical expenses unless it is clear that the expenses are incurred exclusively to enable a person with disabilities to work.

-6-III.E.
+6-II.E.
 DISABILITY ASSISTANCE EXPENSES DEDUCTION [24 CFR 5.603(b) and 24 CFR 5.611(a)(3)(ii)]

-Unreimbursed Rreasonable expenses for attendant care and auxiliary apparatus for a disabled family member each member of the family who is a person with disabilities may be deducted if they: (1) are necessary to enable a family member 18 years or older to work, (2) are not paid to a family member or reimbursed by an outside source, (3) in combination with any medical expenses, exceed three ten percent of annual income, and (4) do not exceed the earned income received by the family member who is enabled to work.
+Reasonable expenses for attendant care and auxiliary apparatus for a disabled family member may be deducted if they: (1) are necessary to enable a family member 18 years or older to work, (2) are not paid to a family member or reimbursed by an outside source, (3) in combination with any medical expenses, exceed three percent of annual income, and (4) do not exceed the earned income received by the family member who is enabled to work.